-Following an epic rocking session, I said to my husband, “Taking care of her is the hardest and most rewarding thing I’ve ever done.”
+Following an epic rocking session, I said to my husband, “Taking care of her is by far the hardest but most rewarding thing I’ve ever done.”

 While having a newborn was a little overwhelming at first, these verses encouraged me to welcome the unique, sanctifying experiences of being a mom.
 May they be uplifting for you too, in this special new season given by God!

 But He said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me…

 The long days caring for a newborn can be physically exhausting and take a toll on a woman’s endurance.

 One of the best exhortations I received post-birth happened during a women’s Bible study at my church.

 We were working through Nancy Demoss Wolgemuth’s book Lies Women Believe, and for every struggle, problem, or weakness we identified, we had to respond by saying, “His grace is sufficient!”

 That Biblical phrase now resounds in my mind every time I feel inadequate for motherhood, or any task, because our God is infinitely more than adequate!